 (Sidenote: I won’t be discussing inheritance, though we should all know that most enslaved people were inherited; upon their owner’s death, they were dispersed among the owner’s family.
 As chattel, slaves were also gifted and mortgaged.
 So the first place to look for the origins of enslaved people is in the immediate family of their current owners—their parents, their wife’s parents, siblings, even aunts and uncles.)

 During the Domestic Slave Trade, after 1808 when the African Slave Trade was outlawed, almost 1 million enslaved people were sold from the states of the Upper South (Maryland, Virginia, Delaware, North Carolina).
 Families were ripped apart as many of these people were children and young adults, ripping families apart, many of whom had been in America for several generations by that time.
 The map below is one of my favorites from the Schomburg Migrations website–it shows the common routes taken during the trade:

 Sale, obviously, was a psychological terror that shaped the lives and actions of our ancestors.
 It was frequently the impetus behind attempts to run away; we know this from the runaway ads.
-Slaves knew that in most cases it was the death of their familial relationships and that if they were “sold south,” they would never see their family again.
+Slaves knew that in most cases sale was the death of their familial relationships and that if they were “sold south,” they would never see their family again.
 Slaveholders often used the threat of sale against their enslaved laborers.

 Many genealogists assume (or rather hope) they will find a bill of sale in the courthouse deed records with their ancestor’s name on it.
 And some will.
 I found my 2nd great-grandmother Malinda Holt in Tennessee in two bills of sale that tied her to her owner, Giles Holt.
 A slaveholder could have some protections related to the sale if it was documented at the courthouse, but it was not required that they do so.
 It’s personal property, after all.

 More importantly, I would venture that many genealogists won’t find that document for this reason: 1) Most slaves were sold first to slave traders and then taken by those traders to be sold elsewhere.
 You’ll see traders referred to in primary documents sometimes as “nigger traders” and also as “speculators.”
 This is the way most slaves were sold.
 Now maybe an enslaved woman talked her owner into buying her husband, or vice versa.
-Or maybe an owner decided to sale a slave to a son-in-law or neighbor because he is in need of cash.
+Or maybe an owner decided to sell a slave to a son-in-law or neighbor because he was in need of cash.
 That happened of course.
-But those kinds of sales did not make up the bulk of the market in slaves.
+But those kinds of sales did not make up the bulk of the market in slave sales.